citp/privacy-policy-historical/g/ga/gam/gamesxl.com.md

     * Google Analytics Demographics and Interest Reporting
     * Integrated services that require Google Analytics to collect data via advertising cookies and identifiers

-By doing so, advertisements are more attractive for you as user and we are able to improve our campaigns for instance to make sure you’re not seeing the same advertisement twice.
+By doing so, advertisements are more attractive for you as user and we are able to improve our campaigns for instance to make sure you're not seeing the same advertisement twice.

 If you click on our advertisement on a website, we are able to adjust the content of Website to make sure the Website contains the content of the advertisement (that particular popular game for example)